Villa Ehinger (Münchenstein)

-The Villa Ehinger is in the Neue Welt, a sub-district of Münchenstein, in the canton of Basel-Country in Switzerland.
+The Villa Ehinger is a building in the Neue Welt, a sub-district of Münchenstein, in the canton of Basel-Country in Switzerland.
+The villa was designed by Melchior Berri as a commission for Ludwig August Sarasin.

 Geographical location

 The geographical area called the Neue Welt (new world) evolved as the industry started establishing itself around the upper end of the "St. Alban-Teich".
 This is a canal, artificially constructed by the Basler Kloster St. Alban during the 12th century, so as to bring water and water power to the industry in Basel.
 Later, during the years 1624–25, the canal was prolonged through Brüglingen towards the Birs waterfall in Münchenstein and from here the water is diverged.